Home

 Attach the CoinController script to the Rat GameObject.
 You can download the coin sound here: Download CoinSound.wav.
 Import the CoinSound clip into the project and assign it to the Coin Sound field of the script in the Inspector.

-Tip: Since we’re using PlayClipAtPoint, the sound plays in world space.
-If it feels quiet, that’s because the Audio Listener is on the camera — we’ll fix this later.
+💡 Tip: We’re using PlayClipAtPoint, so the sound plays in world space.
+If it sounds too quiet, it’s likely because the Audio Listener is still on the camera.
+To fix this, either move the camera closer to the player or move the Audio Listener from the camera to the Rat object.

 Scene with coin object and CoinController script setup on the rat